2023 British Virgin Islands general election: National Democratic Party

-The National Democratic Party (NDP) is led by Marlon Penn (D8).
-Former Deputy Premier Kedrick Pickering left the party before the 2019 election (where he lost his seat), but subsequently rejoined it for the 2023 election (at-large).
-Former party leader, Myron Walwyn, has also been confirmed as a candidate despite a pending criminal matter relating to his previous time as a Minister (D6).
-Other candidates named on the party's Facebook page include Sandy Harrigan-Underhill (D4), Renard Estridge (at-large) and Aaron Parillon (D3).

-After initially declaring as an independent candidate, Lorna Smith, the wife of former Premier Orlando Smith, indicated she would run at-large for the NDP.
+The NDP is led by Marlon Penn (D8).
+They fielded nine candidates.

 Progressive Virgin Islands Movement

-The leader of the Progressive Virgin Islands Movement (PVIM), Ronnie Skelton, failed to win a seat in the 2019 election, and so Mitch Turnbull (D2) assumed leadership of the party in the House.
-However, for the 2023 campaign Mr Skelton has resumed leadership of the party.
+The leader of the PVIM, Ronnie Skelton, failed to win a seat in the 2019 election, and so Mitch Turnbull (D2) assumed leadership of the party in the House.
+However, for the 2023 campaign Skelton resumed leadership of the party.
 The party's ranks were also bolstered when representative Shereen Flax-Charles (at-large) crossed the floor to join the PVIM.

-Other confirmed candidates so far include Sylvia Moses (D1), Paul Hewlett (D4), Stacy "Buddha" Mather (at-large), former Speaker of the House Ingrid Moses-Scatliffe (at-large), and Shaina Smith-Archer (at-large).

 Progressives United

 Julian Fraser, the current Leader of the Opposition by default being the only member of the House of Assembly not in the "unity government", is the leader and only sitting member of the Progressives United (PU).
-It remains unclear whether he will try and recruit members to run with him, or simply run again as an independent.

-Independents

-A number of independent candidates have indicated they will stand.
-They include Perline Scatliffe-Leonard (D7), Karen Vanterpool (at-large) and Rosita Scatliffe-Thompson (D4).
+On 1 April 2023 the PU announced a 'soft alliance' with the PVIM.
+No PU candidates were announced other than Fraser.

 Candidates stepping down

-Mark Vanterpool (NDP) has confirmed that he will not be defending his District 4 seat and is retiring from politics.
+Mark Vanterpool (NDP) confirmed that he would not be defending his District 4 seat and was retiring from politics.

+Candidates crossing the floor

+As often happens in British Virgin Islands politics, a number of candidates were contesting the elections for new parties having "crossed the floor" after being originally elected representing a different party.
+Flax-Charles left the ruling VIP to join the PVIM, and former NDP representative, Alvera Maduro-Caines, left her party to join the VIP.

 Developments

-NDP and PVIM merger talks
+Merger talks

 The NDP and PVIM conducted exploratory merger talks, but ultimately those talks were not successful.
 The PVIM had originally been formed when a number of members of the NDP split away and formed a competing party before the 2019 election.
+Despite the absence of any formal alliance, it is noteworthy that in only two of the nine districts are candidates from the two parties contesting against each other.

+On 1 April 2023 the PVIM subsequently announced a 'soft alliance' with the PU.
+No PU party candidates were announced other than Fraser in District 3.